- People and Skills

 Competency management system is applied at KPO as one of the most efficient methods for assessing the competency level of personnel.

 The system is aimed at achieving the required level of competency among technical staff, who work at hazardous industrial facilities, and at reducing and preventing potential incidents and accidents caused by lack of competency.
-Given the results of conducted competency assessments, the system enables developing tools for further training of personnel and ensuring funds are spent as intended.
+Given the results of conducted competency assessments, the system enables developing tools for further training of personnel and ensuring funds are spent as intended, as well as raising HSE cultural awareness among employees.

 According to the Competency Management System (CMS) policy, any contractor with a high or middle risk level of the contract that work on Company sites or equipment shall develop and operate its own Competency Management System.
 The contractors’ personnel shall have the ability to demonstrate knowledge and practical skills to work safely, technically sound and within the defined boundaries of responsibility.
 KPO has started working on this with contractors since 2019.
 The key requirements and rollout stages are identified during the HSE contractorsэ audits.

 KPO CMS was certified by Offshore Petroleum Industry Training Organization (OPITO) in 2013.
-Since then KPO have been conducting annual compliance audits with engagement of OPITO experts.
-In November 2020, KPO accreditation on the competency management system was extended till 30th September 2022.
+Once every three years, Company undergoes accreditation of the system requiring that compliance audits be conducted annually engaging OPITO experts.
+In November 2021, KPO confirmed the competency management system accreditation till 30th September 2022.

 The scope of OPITO’s accreditation includes: